kristtat/My-Test-Remote-Repo/README.md

+# My-Test-Remote-Repo

-# My-Test-Remote-RepoAdding some text to the README file
+Adding some text to the README file.

+Testing git pull.